mtr/marketplace/changelog-manager/README.md

 - **Large Repositories**: The plugin handles repos with 10,000+ commits efficiently
-- **Token Usage**: Haiku model minimizes API costs for commit analysis
+- **Token Usage**: Sonnet model provides comprehensive analysis for commit understanding
 - **Caching**: Results are cached to avoid redundant analysis
 - **Batch Processing**: Commits are analyzed in optimized batches